 Today we will talk about traditional Japanese foods and dishes.
 As most know already, Japan has dishes that are absolutely unique and wonderful.
 Yet the first thing that comes to mind when you think about it is fish and rice.
 This is why we will give you the top 10 popular dishes of Japan, to give you another cultural vision, but also to help you choose what you will eat in the restaurant.

-So here are 10 of my favorite popular dishes in Japan!
+So here are 10 of our favorite traditional and popular dishes in Japan!

 I will begin with the most famous but also the most associated with Japan : sushi and sashimi.
 Sushi is famous all over the world.
 They are composed of a vinegared rice (which is created from vinegar, salt and sugar) mixed with different ingredients such as fish of different varieties of vegetables, but also sheets of dried seaweed called Nori, etc., You can catch them with chopsticks and dip them into the soy sauce or wasabi (a very spicy japanese condiment ), or sometimes even both at the same time.
 It is a true mix of flavours in your mouth !
 Depending on The Shape of sushi and its ingredients, sushi can be : maki sushi, nigiri sushi, temakis sushi, and many more.